belal480/React-Default-Template/README.md

 # React Project with Tailwind CSS and DaisyUI

-Welcome to our React project template (AL Farabi Faru) with integrated Tailwind CSS and DaisyUI.
+Welcome to our React project template with integrated Tailwind CSS and DaisyUI.
 This template provides a streamlined development environment for building modern web applications with a responsive and customizable UI.

 ## Getting Started